Summer Rental: Production

 Filming took around nine weeks, from March 18 to May 15, 1985, with principal photography starting in St. Petersburg, Florida, and St. Pete Beach, Florida, on March 18 for seven weeks before moving to Atlanta.

 The film was based on a summer holiday taken by Bernie Brillstein when he rented a house at the beach in Southern California.
 "I have five children and I weigh 240 pounds," said Brillstein.
 "Being heavy in California is not a terrific thing.
 Being heavy on the beach is worse.
 The house on the left was occupied by two elderly sisters, one of whom had a 6-foot-4 inch mentally challenged son who was out of Arsenic and Old Lace.
 The house on the right was out of Death in Venice, occupied by a chic group of homosexuals who had 28 inch waists and wore peach sweaters."

 It became a starring vehicle for John Candy.
 Director Carl Reiner said "Like a small, beautiful painting in a large frame, John is a handsome guy in a larger frame than is necessary."

 The film was developed at Paramount by the team of Barry Diller, Michael Eisner and Jeffrey Katzenberg.
 They all ended up leaving the studio before the film was made.
 Brillstein expected the film to be cancelled.
 However, Paramount's new studio president Ned Tanen greenlit the film.
 "It was quite a good script, and we had no product," said Tanen.
 "There was a vacant spot of about six months on our release schedule.
 When all the geniuses are through, that's as good a reason as any to make a movie."

 Candy and Reiner got along so well that they planned to make another film together at Paramount, titled The Last Holiday, but it never was made.

 In a 1986 interview, Candy stated he was paid $800,000 for the role.

 Locations

-Summer Rental was filmed in St. Pete Beach, near St. Petersburg, Florida.
+Summer Rental was filmed in Madeira Beach and in St. Pete Beach, near St. Petersburg, Florida.
 Several local landmarks can be seen throughout the movie, including the St. Petersburg Pier during the final leg of the Regatta.
 Other landmarks include the old drawbridge on US19/I-275 north of the old Sunshine Skyway as well as shots of Egmont Key in the distance.
+The sign for Fort DeSoto Beach is seen as they drive into Florida.
+The drawbridge connecting John’s Pass and Treasure Island is used as they drive into town.
+The Barnacle Restaurant still is in use today as Billy’s Stone Crab and Lobster near Pass-A-Grille, Florida.

 The air traffic control, radar room scene was filmed on location at the FAA Atlanta Air Route Traffic Control Center (ARTCC ZTL) in Hampton, Georgia.